 How to Enable File Sharing Between Ubuntu and Windows 11

-Once you finish these steps, your Windows folders will show up in your Ubuntu file manager, and your Ubuntu folders will be visible to your Windows PC.
+Once configured, your Windows 11 shared folders will appear directly in your Ubuntu file manager, and your Ubuntu shared folders will be accessible from your Windows 11 PC.

 Windows needs to “announce” that it has files to share.
 If this is turned off, other computers cannot find it.
 First, turn on Network Discovery in Windows 11.
 Read more about this here: How to enable Network Discovery on Windows 11.